dpxa/Reader-View/README.md

 A user can open a file to read in their browser.
 The application will not save that file as data.

-The application will save the bookmarks that a user has created into cache.
+The application will allow a user to bookmark pages and those bookmarks will be stored in cache.

 It will offer the user a way to save the pdf with a bookmark embedded as well.